emmkimme/common-xml-features/readme.md

 It could be an issue if you have to manage XML :
 - Which XML libraries to use in a node process ?
-- How our code could be compliant in the both contexts (renderer, node) ?
+- How code could be the same in both contexts (renderer, node) ?
 - Impact of the XML libraries in the size of the browserify'ied files ?

 Many browser supports natively XML features like DOMParser, XMLSerializer,... it would be a shame to not use Chrome's implementations when hosted in a renderer process.